 Great t-shirt design doesn’t just happen, it is cultivated.
 It takes time and effort to create a masterpiece that can withstand the competition in a very crowded marketplace.
 Just having a good idea won’t cut it anymore with the amount of options that consumers are faced with when making a purchase.

 There are tried and true methods that you can take to create a great t-shirt design.
 Some of these tips come before the actual designing process but are equally as important as the design work itself.
-All steps involved require a good bit of effort and practice but once refined, your t-shirt designs will reach new levels.
+All steps involved require a good bit of effort and practice but once refined, designing your own t-shirts will reach new levels.

 Tip #1: Get Inspired!